The triangulation complexity of fibred 3-manifolds: Parallelity bundles and generalised isotopy moves

 In the sequence of surfaces taking $S$ to a normal surface, we want to ensure that the surfaces are disjoint from the interior of $\calB$.
 The reason is that this will enable us to provide upper bounds on the number of edge swaps taking a spine in one surface to a spine in the other.
 These bounds will mostly be in terms of the length of the vertical boundary of $\calB$.
 A formal definition of this length will be given in Definition \ref{Def:LengthVerticalBoundary} but it is roughly the number of handles of $\calH$ that $\partial_v \calB$ runs through.

-Unfortunately, Lemma \ref{Lem:AlmostNormGenIsotopyDisjointB} is not quite sufficient for our purposes.
+Unfortunately, Lemma~\ref{Lem:AlmostNormGenIsotopyDisjointB} is not quite sufficient for our purposes.
 One reason for this is that in (4), the surface is allowed to go a little into the interior of $\calB$.
-We now develop an extension to Lemma \ref{Lem:AlmostNormGenIsotopyDisjointB} that will allow to us to improve (4).
+We now develop an extension to Lemma~\ref{Lem:AlmostNormGenIsotopyDisjointB} that will allow us to improve (4).
 However, first we need a definition.

 \begin{definition}[Clean annular simplification] Let $M$ be a compact orientable 3-manifold with a pre-tetrahedral handle structure.
 Let $S$ be a transversely oriented normal or almost normal surface properly embedded in $M$.
 Let $\calB$ be a maximal generalised parallelity bundle for the component of $M \cut S$ into which $S$ points.

-Let $S'$ be obtained from $S$ by a sequence of generalised isotopy moves, all in the given transverse direction.
-Suppose that $S'$ is disjoint from the interior of $\calB$.
+Suppose $S'$ is obtained from $S$ by a sequence of generalised isotopy moves satisfying \reflem{AlmostNormGenIsotopyDisjointB}, all in the given transverse direction.
 Suppose that $S''$ is obtained from $S'$ by an annular simplification that moves $S'$ across a boundary-trivial or essential annular component $B$ of $\calB$.
+Suppose that this sequence of moves taking $S$ to $S''$ also satisfies \reflem{AlmostNormGenIsotopyDisjointB}.
+That is, we think of $S'$ as occurring after a sequence of steps in the process of \reflem{AlmostNormGenIsotopyDisjointB}, and $S''$ as a further step.

-This annular simplification isotopes an annulus $A'$ in $S'$ across to a vertical boundary component $A''$ of $B$.
-Now $S$ is isotopic to $S'$, and before the annular simplification, this has not moved $S \cap \partial_h B$.
+The annular simplification from $S'$ to $S''$ isotopes an annulus $A'$ in $S'$ across to a vertical boundary component $A''$ of $B$.
+We claim the sequence of isotopy moves from $S$ to $S'$ does not move $S\cap \bdy_hB$, except possibly in the first step if that step is an edge compression isotoping slightly into $B$.
+This is because these isotopy moves are followed by a further annular simplification and so, by the ordering in Lemma~\ref{Lem:AlmostNormGenIsotopyDisjointB}, none are a tube compression, a parallelisation isotopy, or a compression isotopy.
+All other generalised isotopy moves remove the component of $\calB$ that they meet.
+Thus the isotopy taking $S$ to $S'$ does not move $S\cap \bdy_h B$.

 Hence, there is a corresponding annulus $A$ in $S$ with boundary equal to $\partial A''$.
-We say that this annular simplification is \emph{clean} if the isotopies taking $A$ to $A'$ are all annular simplifications. \end{definition}
+We say that this annular simplification is \emph{clean} if the isotopies restricted to $A$, taking $A$ to $A'$, are all annular simplifications.
+Therefore the notion of clean depends on the entire sequence of generalised isotopy moves taking $S$ to $S''$. \end{definition}

+For example, if an edge compression takes a surface a little into a component of $\calB$ that is an $I$-bundle over an annulus $B$, and then $B$ is adjusted immediately after by an annular simplification, the annular simplification is not clean.

+On the other hand, the annular simplification moves an annulus across a 3-manifold $P'$ bounded by $A'$ and $A''$.
+If we adjust $P'$ by taking the union of $P'$ and a neighbourhood of the edge compression disc of the first isotopy, then it becomes a 3-manifold $P$ bounded by an annulus $A\subset S$ and $A''$.
+Performing a single annular simplification from $A$ to $A''$ eliminates the edge compression, and gives a clean annular simplification.
+We generalise this in the following lemma.